 Startups and entrepreneurs are usually huge on ideas and short on cash.
 Generally speaking, most startups do understand that a presence on the internet is integral to their idea developing into a profitable venture.
 A website is a convenient and cost effective place for them to explain their ideas, lay out the road map to achieve them and keep all stakeholders informed of their progress.
 It confers credibility on the venture with details of name, address and contact phone numbers.

 The website is also a place to reach out to job seekers, investors, suppliers and potential customers in the early stages and for building up a buzz until launch day.
 And as the venture takes off, the website can be converted into a place that’s available 24×7 for marketing the product or service and staying in contact with all stakeholders.
 With so many Content Management Systems available, choosing the right one for your website can be difficult.
-In this post we’ll see why WordPress for startups and entrepreneurs is a good idea.
+In this post we’ll see 13 reasons why WordPress for startups and entrepreneurs is a good idea.

 1. WordPress is Reliable

 What does all this mean?
 You can conclude that, unlike many competitors, WordPress is going to be around for much longer and grow as a platform.

 2. WordPress is Free

 What can sound sweeter to a cash strapped startup than the fact that WordPress is free?
 At the same times it raises the question – what’s the catch?
 Similar to Wikipedia and Ubuntu, WordPress is free because it’s open source, meaning it’s not owned by anyone.
 It’s backed by both a billion dollar company Automattic, as well as by thousands of volunteers from all over the world who work to improve it constantly.